I’ve seen this house a few times when driving through Queen Anne. Every time, I can’t stop looking at it.

 From the family that lives in the very top of the Smith Tower to the Ballard lighthouse house, to the man who mapped every single step in Queen Anne, to Brian Coleman and his Victorian House, Seattle always surprises.
 We’re a fascinating city with eclectic people.
 There’s nowhere I’d rather live.

-How about you?
-Do you live in an unconventional home?
-Does one of your neighbors?
+Do you know of another an unconventional home?
 Post a photo on our Facebook page!